 Deadline handing ensures that users perform the tasks within the time planned.
 Escalation measures ensure that the failure to meet a deadline can be corrected by other means.

-As with most software the reasons for automating business processes are primarily to increase the competitive edge of your company and to cut costs.
-Although the increase in competitively gained by radically reducing process times is by far the most insignificant gain from workflow, you should not ignore the cost savings.
-The cost saving calculations are needed by upper management in order to approve workflow projects.
+As with most software, the reasons for automating business processes are primarily to increase the competitive edge of your company and to cut costs.
+Although the increase in competitively gained by radically reducing process times is by far the most insignificant gain from the workflow, you should not ignore the cost savings.
+The cost-saving calculations are needed by upper management in order to approve workflow projects.
 This upper management signature will be very useful in different phases of the project and cannot be underestimated.